Showtime (TV network): International

 Outside of the United States, several pay television networks have used the Showtime name and former logo through licensing agreements with Showtime Networks for a while such as Showtime Australia, Showtime Arabia, Showtime Scandinavia and Spain's Showtime Extreme (now XTRM).
 Showtime launched a South African version as part of the new TopTV satellite provider's package on May 1, 2010.

 In January 2015, CBS announced an exclusive Canadian brand and content licensing agreement with domestic broadcaster Bell Media, under which Showtime programming would air exclusively on Bell's services including The Movie Network and CraveTV (later consolidated under the Crave name); prior to this, The Movie Network and now-defunct counterpart Movie Central had been licensing Canadian rights to current Showtime programming.
-Later that year, Chinese streamer PPTV agreed to a multiyear license to stream CBS and Showtime series in the country, giving 400 million users access to select Showtime series from CBS.
+Later that year, Chinese streamer PPTV agreed to a multi-year license to stream CBS and Showtime series in the country, giving 400 million users access to select Showtime series from CBS.

-Showtime programming is also distributed in selected countries/territories through localized versions of Paramount+, including Australia, Latin America, the United Kingdom, and Ireland.
+Showtime programming is also distributed in selected countries/territories through localized versions of Paramount+, including Australia, Latin America, UK and Ireland.